One Flew Over the Cuckoo's Nest (film): Release

+After many other studios refused to distribute One Flew Over the Cuckoo's Nest, United Artists—Douglas's last choice—agreed.
 The film premiered at the Sutton and Paramount Theatres in New York City on November 19, 1975.
-It was the second-highest-grossing film released in 1975 in the United States and Canada with a gross of $109 million, one of the seventh-highest-grossing films of all time at the time.
+It was the second-highest-grossing film released in 1975 in the United States and Canada at $109 million, one of the seven highest-grossing films of all time at the time.
 As it was released toward the end of the year, most of its gross was in 1976 and was the highest-grosser for calendar year 1976 with rentals of $56.5 million.